openstack-archive/tripleo-docs/doc/source/install/advanced_deployment/baremetal_overcloud.rst

     Please check with your switch vendor to learn if your switch and its ML2 driver support bare metal port binding.

-    Alternatively, you can use the networking-generic-switch_ ML2 plugin.
-It supports a large variety of switch vendors and models, but it's not currently supported by TripleO out-of-box.
+    Alternatively, you can use the networking-ansible_ ML2 plugin, which supports a large variety of switch vendors and models.
+It is supported by TripleO starting with the Rocky release.

-  This parameter was introduced in the Pike release, and only the ``flat`` networking is covered in this guide.

 * ``IronicIPXEEnabled`` parameter turns on iPXE (HTTP-based) for deployment instead of PXE (TFTP-based). iPXE is more reliable and scales better, so